 To avoid this behavior, the mail-enabled public folder contacts that exist in the destination must be removed before using MigrationWiz to mail-enable the migrated public folders.
 It is important to plan a window for this as it will break mail flow until the SMTP addresses have been added back to the newly migrated mail-enabled folders at the destination.
-There are two options for this process.
-We give the steps for removing the mail-enabled contacts and steps for both migration options below.
+We give the steps for removing the mail-enabled contacts below.

 Important Note: This article does not replace the Migration Guide for a specific scenario.
 There are specific steps and settings detailed in the Migration Guides that are not listed here.
 This article is specifically about handling synced mail-enabled contacts within a Hybrid Public Folder migration.

 Removing the synced mail-enabled public folder contacts

 If there is a scheduled task to sync the source and destination mail-enabled public folders, it will need to be disabled before removing the contacts from the destination.
 After this has been completed run the following in a powershell session against the destination: